Margaret Geraldine Richardson

 BLOOMINGTON — Margaret Geraldine (Jeri) Richardson, beloved wife, mother, grandmother, daughter, and sister; Jeri Richardson, passed away peacefully on January 23, 2022 at the age of 92.

-She is preceded in death by her husband, Joseph E. Richardson; parents, Alva and Lillie; daughter, Brey; sister, Dixie Phillips; and grandson, Tyler Powell.
+She is preceded in death by her husband, Joseph E. Richardson; parents, Alva and Lillie (Daughtery) Brey; sister, Dixie Phillips; and grandson, Tyler Powell.

 She is lovingly survived by her two daughters: Jeri-Jo (Ivan) Kaufman and Jodi (Ray) Wetzel; seven grandchildren; 16 great-grandchildren.